nizos/nizos.github.io/src/posts/robot-control-with-the-jetson-nano/index.md

 ---

-Two years ago, I got to dive into a project at the intersection of machine learning and hardware - right before ChatGPT became a household name and when terms like "overfitting" puzzled me.
+Two years ago, I got to dive into a project at the intersection of machine learning and hardware - right before ChatGPT became a household name and when terms like [overfitting](https://en.wikipedia.org/wiki/Overfitting) puzzled me.
 Nonetheless, I was really excited about it, especially because it involved both software and hardware, a combination I'm quite fond of.